 Technical & Usage Information related to the Services we provide to you, including information about how you use our networks, services, products or websites.
 Some examples include:

 - Equipment Data: Information that relates to and identifies the equipment on our and your networks that you may use or with which you interface for the Services you are receiving.
 Information might include equipment type, device identifiers, device status, serial numbers, settings, configuration, and software type.

 - Network Performance & Usage: Information about the operation of the equipment, Services and applications you use on our networks.
-Examples of this might include: wireless device location and type; call records including where a call was made from and to as well as its date, time, duration and cost (but excluding the content of the calls); the number of text messages sent and received; voice minutes used; bandwidth used and similar information (though We also collect information like transmission rates and delays, data associated with remote monitoring services and security characteristics, and information about your use of our interconnected voice over internet protocol (VoIP) services (including services purchased offline).
+Examples of this might include: wireless device location and type; call records including where a call was made from and to as well as its date, time, duration and cost (call records for queries, tickets etc. submitted by Esri's customers, for quality and monitoring purposes only); the number of text messages sent and received; voice minutes used; bandwidth used and similar information (though We also collect information like transmission rates and delays, data associated with remote monitoring services and security characteristics, and information about your use of our interconnected voice over internet protocol (VoIP) services (including services purchased offline).

 - Location, direction and journey information: this will be collected based on any connected device you may use our Services on.
 It includes your ZIP/postal code and street address, as well as the whereabouts of your wireless device.
 Location Information is generated when your device communicates with cell towers, Wi-Fi routers or access points and/or with other technologies.
 Any connected device that you own, or which is otherwise linked to you will generate such information that will then be associated with you.